ktorio/ktor-documentation/topics/server-custom-plugins-base-api.md

 }
 ```

-### Implement the 'key' and 'install' members {id="implement"}
+### Implement the 'key' property and 'install()' function {id="implement"}

-As a descendant of the `BaseApplicationPlugin` interface, a companion object should implement two members:
-- The `key` property is used to identify a plugin.
-Ktor has a map of all attributes, and each plugin adds itself to this map using the specified key.
-- The `install` function allows you to configure how your plugin works.
-Here you need to intercept a pipeline and return a plugin instance.
-We'll take a look at how to intercept a pipeline and handle calls in the [next chapter](#call-handling).
+A companion object that implements `BaseApplicationPlugin` must define the following:

+* The `key` property identifies the plugin.
+Ktor stores plugin instances in the application's attributes and uses this key
+  to access the plugin instance.
+* The `install()` function configures the plugin.
+In this function, intercept the required pipeline phases and return the
+  plugin instance.
+The [Handle calls](#call-handling) section shows how to intercept a pipeline phase.

 ```kotlin
 class CustomHeader() {